raquel-brena/TuneTown/README.md

 ## Description

 TuneTown is a simple application for friends to connect and share their favorite songs using the Spotify API.
-This is a project for the Web Development I course
+This is a project for the Web Development I course.
+This is the backend!
+Find the frontend here:

 ![cover](https://github.com/raquel-brena/TuneTown-backend/assets/108936463/4dd0dd80-26fc-42c2-8af7-cfff32b03e6d)